 A final say

 See your dentist or doctor if the bump doesn’t resolve on its own.
 Do not pick at the cyst at home and avoid trying to empty the fluid yourself.
-Maybe, your bump is not even a mucous cyst at all.
+Maybe, your bump is not even an oral mucous cyst at all.
 See a specialist especially when the cyst has become annoying and has caused problems with eating, speaking and interferes with your daily life.